Gilyto: Biography

 15 Anos de Funaná/Kizomba on June 26, 2014, to commemorates fifteen years of his career, includes two new singles "Ranja Ku Mi" and "Segredu Sabi di Sabe".

 He was honored by the Municipality of Santa Catarina on November 25, the place of his birth.

 New Single "Peace and Love" was released on Valentine's Day, Feb.
 14, 2015.

 He was also honored by the Municipality of Santa Cruz and the mayor of Boston, Massachusetts, Marty Walsh in May 2015 and Radio station "Nha Terra" (Roxbury) in recognition of his 15 years of his career and the contribution that he gave on the Cape Verdean culture.

 Cultural's Projects with impact like "Talentu Strela" and "Cabo Verde Music Awards -CVMA".

 Gilyto is also one of the founding members of SCM (Sociedade Cabo-verdiana de Música / Cape Verdean Music Society).

 The Single "Poder di Povu!" was released in Feb.
 2016.

 Also In 2016 the Mayor Bill Carpenter - City Of Brockton, Massachusetts(USA) honored Gilyto and his team CVMA for the 6th Edition of Cabo Verde Music Awards.

-After several years dedicated to cultural and academic projects, Gilyto makes a powerful return to music with the project “Funaná To The Moon”, reaffirming his commitment to the internationalization of Funaná.

-The first single, “Pila-Tenti”, released on July 5, 2024 (Cape Verde’s Independence Day), celebrates the traditional process of pounding corn, serving as a metaphor for authenticity and cultural resistance.

-He followed up with “Fim-de-Semana”, a vibrant track that highlights the balance between work, leisure, and family values.

-Released on April 4, 2025, "Rabida Futuro,” Gilyto’s third single, reflects the journey of emigrants striving for a better future.
-The slow Funaná rhythm underscores the song’s message of hope and resilience.

-These singles pave the way for the highly anticipated EP “Funaná To The Moon”, set for release in Summer 2025, marking Gilyto’s strong return to the stage as a true ambassador of modern Funaná.

-With over 25 years of career, he continues to inspire generations with his energy, cultural innovation, and unwavering passion for Cape Verdean music.